-Have you been wondering what else you can do other than just making beautiful and creative cards for the elderly in nursing homes?
+Have you ever wondered what else you can do other than just making beautiful and creative cards for the elderly in nursing homes?
 Well, now is your chance!
-Amongst our team we have brainstormed and implemented more brilliant ways to put smiles on the faces of nursing home residents.
-Below are a few more simple ways to help those that may be struggling from the isolation and loneliness within a nursing home.
+We have implemented more brilliant ways to put smiles on the faces of nursing home residents.
+Below are a few more simple ways to help those that may be struggling from isolation and loneliness living in a nursing home.

 - Call the activities director of a nursing home within your community or from the list of nursing homes we are sponsoring to set up a “telephone buddy” or simply just to talk to one of the residents residing within that nursing home.
 This is a great activity to allow the residents some peace in just simply having a conversation with someone and filling their alone time with a weekly phone call.
 This is a commitment that residents will be looking forward to each week, so do not fall in this commitment.